ninety-six/mono-fractal/README.md

 - Component notes displayed more prominently
 - Tabbed 'View', 'HTML', and 'Context' area made more user friendly & accessible
 - More 'baked-in' styling for Documentation pages
-- A solid foundation which can be used in conjunction with the [Fratomic](https://github.com/ninety-six/fratomic) starter project or inserted in your existing Fractal project
+- A solid foundation which can be easily installed into your existing Fractal project or used as part of the [Fratomic](https://github.com/ninety-six/fratomic) starter project (See below)

-## Installing
+## Installing from Scratch

+### Installing Fractal

+1. Follow the instructions on how to [install Fractal](https://fractal.build/guide/installation.html).
+2. Follow the instructions on ['Getting Started'](https://fractal.build/guide/getting-started.html).

+### Installing Mono Subtheme

-Follow the instructions on how to [install Fractal](https://fractal.build/guide/installation.html) and ['Getting Started'](https://fractal.build/guide/getting-started.html) before installing the Mono subtheme using a command line tool from your project root directory.
+You can now install the Mono subtheme using a command line tool from your project root directory using your method of choice.

-Via NPM:
+via NPM:

 ```Shell
 npm install --save mono-fractal
 ```

-Via the GitHub repo:
+via the GitHub repo:

 ```Shell
 npm install --save git+https://git@github.com/ninety-six/mono-fractal.git
 ```

-## Setup
+### Setting up your Fractal install to use Mono

 In the [setup file](https://fractal.build/guide/project-settings.html#the-fractal-js-file) for your project you can `require` and use the subtheme: